tembo-io/website/src/content/blog/2024-04-02-pganalyze/index.md

 description: Announcing support for pganalyze on Tembo Cloud
 ---

+At Tembo, we’ve been building a world-class, developer friendly managed Postgres solution in [Tembo Cloud](https://cloud.tembo.io).
+Tembo Cloud allows you to unlock the full power of the [Postgres ecosystem](https://tembo.io/blog/ga) with support for over 200 extensions and 10+ workload optimized stacks.

-At Tembo, we’ve been building a world-class, developer friendly managed Postgres solution.
-We’re excited to announce Tembo Cloud now integrates seamlessly with pganalyze - a powerful tool that helps you understand and optimize your Postgres performance.
-With this integration, you can now easily monitor, analyze your Tembo Cloud Postgres instance with detailed insights into your database performance and configure alerts to receive notifications about the same.
+Today, we’re excited to announce that Tembo Cloud now integrates seamlessly with pganalyze - a powerful tool that helps you understand and optimize your Postgres performance.
+With this integration, you can now easily monitor, analyze your Tembo Cloud
+Postgres instance with detailed insights into your database performance and configure alerts to receive notifications about the same.

 # What is pganalyze?
-pganalyze helps you deliver consistent database performance and availability through intelligent tuning advisors and continuous database profiling.
+pganalyze helps you deliver consistent database performance through intelligent tuning advisors and continuous database profiling.
 It provides Postgres configuration recommendations, helps identify slow queries, track query performance over time, and understands the overall health of your database.